Can't Stand Losing You

-"Can't Stand Losing You" is a song by English rock band the Police, released from their debut album Outlandos d'Amour, both in 1978.
-The song also was released as the follow-up single to "Roxanne", reaching number 2 in the UK Singles Chart on a re-release in 1979.
+"Can't Stand Losing You" is a song by the British rock band the Police, released from their debut album Outlandos d'Amour, both in 1978.
+The song was also released as the follow-up single to "Roxanne", reaching number 2 in the UK Singles Chart on a re-release in 1979.
 It was written by the band's lead singer and bassist Sting as a song about suicide.